 Do you worry about being judged for having anti-wrinkle treatments?

 Not at all.
 I couldn’t give a toss.
 Botox is probably my favourite thing in the word!
 I first had it about five years ago for my sister’s wedding and I’m never not having it now.
 I 100% feel loads better about myself after I’ve had it done, you can see the improvement straight away and I love that.
 I had lines in my forehead before, and now I don't!

 Have you been judged?

-Well, I am quite open about the fact I have Botox, and I do work in quite a young environment so some people will say stuff like ‘eugh, I’d never put that into my body’ and I just think ‘okay, come back to me in five years and we’ll see’.
+Well, I am quite open about the fact I have anti-wrinkle treatments, and I do work in quite a young environment so some people will say stuff like ‘eugh, I’d never put that into my body’ and I just think ‘okay, come back to me in five years and we’ll see’.